thangnd85/script/README.md

 Provide luci operation support for Amlogic STB.
 The current functions include `install OpenWrt to EMMC`, `Manually Upload Updates / Download Updates Online to update the OpenWrt firmware or kernel`, `Backup / Restore firmware config` and `Custom firmware / kernel download site`, etc.

-Use SSH to log in to any directory of OpenWrt system, Or in the `System menu` → `TTYD terminal`, Run the onekey install command to automatically download and install this plugin.
+Use SSH to log in to any directory of OpenWrt system, Or in the `OpenWrt` → `System menu` → `TTYD terminal`, Run the onekey install command to automatically download and install this plugin.
 After the installation is complete, you can find the `Amlogic Service` plugin under the `System menu` of `OpenWrt`.

 ```yaml
 curl -fsSL git.io/luci-app-amlogic | bash